ElliotW65/web_browser_app/README.md

 The application makes use of the Model View Controller and Observer design patterns.

+A demo of the application can be viewed by downloading the mp4 video “F21SC_CW1_Application Demo.mp4” and a full technical report of the application can be found in “F21SC_CW1_Report.pdf”.

 The application can be run by running the F21SC_CW1_WebBrowser.exe in the “Application” folder.